mcgizzle/Distributed-Argon/README.md

 The __manager__ stores the results it receives from the __workers__ in a database as they come in non-deterministically.

 ## Discussion
 As I would have expected, the work-stealing pattern was a faster approach on average.
 This can be seen from the sample results provided below.
-Rather than the manager sending files, and the workers waiting, it is faster for the manager to send work to whoever is ready and waiting.
+Rather than the manager sending files, and the workers waiting, it is faster for the manager to send work to whoever is ready.
 In the master/slave there is the potential for lost working time while a manager is waiting for a worker to finish some previous task.
-This do not occur with the work-stealing pattern however, as the manager simply sends the work to whoever requests it first.
+This does not occur with the work-stealing pattern however, as the manager simply sends the work to whoever is ready.

 ## Results